briannapagan/geospatial-data-analytics-spring-2023/week-11/README.md

-# Week 11: Spatial Analysis Part 03
+# Week 11: Spatial Analysis Part 03: Spatial Regression
 ## Quiz 04
 Navigate to this [link](http://geospatial-data-analytics.briannapagan.com/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fbriannapagan%2Fgeospatial-data-analytics-spring-2023&branch=main&urlpath=lab%2Ftree%2Fgeospatial-data-analytics-spring-2023%2Fweek-11%2Fquiz) to open your jupyter environment and complete the quiz.
 Download and attach your final .ipynb to Brightspace or upload to your own github and supply a link on Brightspace.